-Plastics are synthetic polymers derived from fossil oils and largely resistant to degradation.
+Plastics are synthetic molecules derived from fossil fuels and largely resistant to degradation.
 Mass production of plastics started after WWII and grew exponentially after the second half of 20th century.
 Polystyrene (PS) and polyvinyl chloride (PVC) were among the first to be created in the first half of last century, followed by the invention of polyethylene (PE) in the ‘50s.
-The production of these new materials burst over the past 60 years, and they entered compellingly into our daily life, bringing a revolution in our society and a new way of living.
+The production of these new materials burst over the past 60 years.
+They entered compellingly into our daily life, bringing a revolution in our society and a new way of living.
 Plastics became an essential material in many fields, as in infrastructures, electronics, medicine and bio-medical research, just to mention some.
+PE, PS and polypropylene (PP) account for 70% of plastic production world-wide.

 However, this revolution came with a price, that is the accumulation of plastic waste.